16 - 20 februari 2006

 Choros Tehnis 24 gallery, Athens (GR)

-Margherita Dessanay reflects on the use of embroidery in contemporary art
+article by Margherita Dessanay about the use of embroidery in contemporary art

 Myths in Critical Times